 |Semester 2 Credit Value:||20|

-This module follows on from CLA1001 and covers most of the remainder of Latin grammar; this will enable you to relate a translation to its original and to gauge its fidelity, and to translate some original Latin texts for yourself with the aid of a dictionary.
-Some original Latin texts will be read and analysed with the help of published translations.
+This module follows on from CLA1001 and covers most of the remainder of Latin grammar; this will enable you to translate and analyse some original Latin texts for yourself.

 The module aims to:

 •develop further the skills and knowledge that students have acquired in CLA1001

 •provide students with an enhanced knowledge of Latin